gift guide: foodies + home chefs

 + Is it weird to love a compost bin?
 Because I do.
 I’ve had my Bamboozle Bamboo Composter sitting on my counter for like 8 years and I still love it.
 It’s pretty, doesn’t smell, holds enough so that I don’t have to go dump it out constantly.
 It’s dishwasher safe, has a filtered lid and comes in TWELVE really pretty colors to match any decor.
 If you’re going to display your compost, it better be pretty. + $40

 + Get the most out of your precious spices by grinding them fresh.
 This battery-powered FinaMill Spice Grinder has a super solid ceramic grinding mechanism, a wide opening for refills and uses a pod system to keep spices from mixing together.
-Plus it comes in 6 really beautiful colors so you won’t mind having it out.
-Love it. + $44.99
+So you can add pods for spices you use often and just swap them out as you cook.
+One-handed grinding is so convenient and cool.
+Plus it comes in 8 really beautiful colors so you won’t mind having it out.
+Awesome. + from $69.99

 + If you love an adventuring foodie or chef, Hydro Flask’s Outdoor Kitchen Collection is awesome.
 There are crazy durable plates and flatware AND insulated bowls that keep food hot or cold while you’re out in the wild or at a BBQ next door.
 I have a set of the bowls and I LOVE them for taking food to picnics. + from $19.95